-All of the net sales from the Maine Timberlands and a portion of the sales from the NB Timberlands, representing a significant portion of gross revenues earned, are in U.S. dollars.
-In addition, all expenses incurred in respect of the Maine Timberlands and a nominal amount of the expenses of NB Timberlands are in U.S. dollars and all of Acadian's debt financing and all interest payable thereon is in U.S. dollars.
+All of the sales from Maine Timberlands and a portion of the sales from NB Timberlands, representing a significant portion of gross revenues earned, are in U.S. dollars.
+In addition, all expenses incurred in respect of Maine Timberlands and a nominal amount of the expenses of NB Timberlands are in U.S. dollars.
+All of Acadian's debt financing and all interest payable thereon is in U.S. dollars.
 As a result, Acadian's cost competitiveness could be impacted by unfavourable fluctuations in currency exchange rates.
-In addition, the apparent historical correlation between currency rates and timber prices in regions within close proximity to the Canada/U.S. border may weaken over time thereby undermining any hedge relating to the Maine Timberlands.
+In addition, the apparent historical correlation between currency rates and timber prices in regions within close proximity to the U.S./Canada border may weaken over time thereby undermining any hedge relating to Maine Timberlands.
 Acadian's customers are also susceptible to currency value fluctuations which may negatively impact the sawmills and pulp and paper mills to which Acadian sells its fibre, and accordingly the quantity of fibre sales to such customers could decline.